42coder/Algo_Online/algo_stan/README.md

 #### Current Issues:
 - minCut - sometimes Segmentation fault and sometimes wrong output
-- scc - for now DFS but needs to be made into Kosaraju's 2 Pass algorithm
+- scc - a really ugly code that gives Segmentation Faults
 - kmul - write a c++ program for it